Office of Residence Life

 All students receive their mail via the mail room in Wilder Hall (Student Union Building).
 More information can be found here.

 Yes!
 Students are welcome to stay on campus for breaks and our residence halls will remain open.
 Limited meals and minimal campus services are available.
-Students will need to fill out the break housing form, which is available online.
+Students will need to fill out the associated break housing form, which is available online.
 Please note that a fee is associated with Winter break, Winter Term, and Summer Housing.